Featured

 Some commercial insurance companies require you to have a brick-n-mortar office, but it might be hard to figure out if the panel you are applying to requires it.

-I would call provider relations and ask before going through the hassle and/or cost of credentialing (but know that information from them can be inaccurate and also remember they can and do change their rules even after you are contracted).
+If you are not going to get a real office, I would call provider relations and ask before going through the hassle and/or cost of credentialing (but know that information from them can be inaccurate and also remember they can and do change their rules even after you are contracted).

 More information: